KumarLabJax/JABS-behavior-classifier/doc/user_guide/user_guide.md

 This directory contains the computed features.
 There is one directory per project video, and within each video directory there will be one feature directory per identity.
-Feature files are usually portable, but Rotta may need to recompute the features if they were created with a different version of Rotta.
+Feature files are usually portable, but JABS may need to recompute the features if they were created with a different version of JABS.

 ### rotta/predictions

 This directory contains prediction files.
 There will be one subdirectory per behavior containing one prediction file per video.
-Prediction files are automatically opened and displayed by Rotta if they exist.
+Prediction files are automatically opened and displayed by JABS if they exist.
 Prediction files are portable, and are the same format as the output of the command line classifier tool (`classify.py`).